Alar Base Reduction

 Summary

 Navigating the decision to undergo alar base reduction surgery comes with many questions.
 Will the results look natural?
 How much will it cost?
 What benefits can I expect?
-These are all valid queries, and we’re here to provide the answers, ensuring you’re well-informed and confident in your journey towards facial refinement.
+These are all valid queries, and we’re here to provide the answers, ensuring you’re well informed and confident in your journey towards facial refinement.

 Yes, alar base reduction can look natural when the nostrils are in proportion with the patient's other facial features.
 The nostril reduction scar will be hidden in the crease of the nose, and the nose will appear smaller and narrower.
+During your consultation our plastic surgoen will illustrate how the change will look on a computer image.

 After alar base reduction surgery, you can resume normal activities the day after the procedure and commence light exercises after 2 weeks, but full recovery can take 1 to 3 months.
 It's essential to avoid straining the incision site and wait for a few months for complete recovery.